morganyunker/sysinfoDiff/README.md

 ## Note
-If you find this utility usefull, let me know :)
+If you find this utility useful, let me know :)